niktay/niktay.github.io/_posts/2021-03-21-linectf21-babycrypto1.md

 3. Append the ciphertext from step 2 to the test command from step 1 (less the last block since we are replacing it).
 4. Get flag.
 Profit!

-We now craft the following script to implemnt the step above.
+We now craft the following script to implement the steps above.

 ```python
 from pwn import *